Qiskit/documentation/README.md

 To use live previews, push your branch to `upstream` rather than your fork.
 GitHub will leave a comment with the link to the site.
 Please prefix your branch name with your initials, e.g. `EA/fix-build-typo`, for good Git hygiene.

-The preview application's UI is currently out-of-date so it does not properly show certain navigation like historical API versions.
+The preview application does not have the top nav bar.
 Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to explicitly visit pages.

 ## Staging

-We also re-deploy the docs every time we merge into `main` at the site https://qiskit-docs-preview-staging.1799mxdls7qz.us-south.codeengine.appdomain.cloud.
+We re-deploy the docs every time we merge into `main` at the site https://qiskit-docs-preview-staging.1799mxdls7qz.us-south.codeengine.appdomain.cloud.

 This staging environment can be useful to see how the docs are rendering before we push it live to production.

-The staging application's UI is currently out-of-date so it does not properly show certain navigation like historical API versions.
+The staging application does not have the top nav bar.
 Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to explicitly visit pages.

 ## Execute notebooks